glsjsu/rprr2018/README.md

 # Scalable Spectral Clustering with Cosine Similarity (ssc-cosine)

-This is a brief documentation for the Matlab codes for the algorithm presented in the following paper "Scalable Spectral Clustering with Cosine Similarity", G. Chen, ICPR 2018, Beijing, China
+This is a brief documentation for the Matlab implementation of the algorithm and experiments in the following paper "Scalable Spectral Clustering with Cosine Similarity", G. Chen, ICPR 2018, Beijing, China

 To reproduce all the results of the paper, just do the following:
 - Download the ssc-cosine.zip file and uncompress it
 - Download all the .mat files and store them in a subfolder called Data.
 Run script_merge_data.m from the parent folder to merge portions of some data sets (20news and mnist) that are stored separately.
-- run script_all.m from the parent folder in MATLAB.
+- Run script_all.m from the parent folder in MATLAB.

 Structure of the package